 It is your organization's responsibility to create and maintain a regularly updated registration with Grants.gov.
 This includes registration with the System for Award Management (SAM), where your organization's information must be renewed annually.
 Finalize a new or renew an existing registration at least two weeks before the application deadline.
 This should allow you time to resolve any issues that may arise with Grants.gov or SAM.
 Failure to comply with these requirements may result in your inability to submit your SF-424.

-If your organization is not yet registered, go to Grants.gov's Get Registered.
+If your organization is not yet registered, go to Grants.gov's Organization Registration.
 If your organization already has registered, renew your registration with SAM and verify that your registration with Grants.gov is current.

 Help with registration: